bvanderlaan/StarEnglishGeneratorForQt/README.md

 ```

 It will update myApp_fo.ts to use Star English strings and will save the orignally passed in file as myApp_fo.ts.org.

+### The C++/Qt Version

+This tool presents you with an interface which allows to you pick the source translation file and the name/location for the generated [Star-English] output file.
+The source file will remain unchanged unless you tell the tool to output to the same file when picking the output name/location.

 [website]: http://bradvanderlaan.ca